Guidance to Optimize Your Career

 Stop Networking.
 Start Being Useful. - How Gary Vee’s 51/49 principle took me from factory floor to Fortune 500, and how it can work for you.

-Get The Playbook
+Subscribe to Get the Playbook

 Every week, I send one idea to help you build a career that is both successful and resilient by sharing practical strategies from factory floors, business dinners, and boardrooms.